alhog/LanguageTransformer/README.md

 **Word Collection:** Start by collecting a list of words that you want to include in your dictionary.
 These could be words that you’ve defined while creating the syntax and semantics of your language.

+*Here are some steps you might consider:*

+1. **Identify Basic Vocabulary**: Start by identifying a basic set of words that will be necessary for any language.
+This typically includes pronouns (I, you, he, she, it, we, they), basic verbs (be, have, do, go, see, etc.), basic nouns (man, woman, child, day, night, etc.), and basic adjectives (big, small, good, bad, etc.).

+2. **Add Domain-Specific Vocabulary**: If your language is intended for a specific domain or context, you might want to add words that are relevant to that domain.
+For example, if your language is intended for use in a scientific context, you might want to add words like hypothesis, experiment, data, etc.

+3. **Consider Cultural Relevance**: The vocabulary of a language often reflects the culture of its speakers.
+Consider adding words that are relevant to the culture or cultures you envision using your language.

+4. **Borrow from Other Languages**: Many languages borrow words from other languages.
+You might consider borrowing words from existing languages, especially for complex concepts or modern inventions.

+5. **Create New Words**: Finally, one of the joys of creating a new language is that you can create entirely new words!
+These could be combinations of existing words, alterations of existing words, or entirely new creations.

 **Define Meanings:** For each word, define its meaning.
 This could be a direct translation into another language, or it could be a description of the concept that the word represents.

 **Include Metadata:** For each word, you might also want to include additional information, such as its part of speech, its pronunciation, an example of its use in a sentence, etc.